Prior-Lab-Durham-University/carbonara/README.md

 ## Colab implementation

-Carbonara’s key strength is its flexibility: users can specify as little or as much of the structure to vary, enforce rigid-body motions of subdomains, and apply a wide range of distance constraints.
+Carbonara's key strength is its flexibility: users can specify as little or as much of the structure to vary, enforce rigid-body motions of subdomains, and apply a wide range of distance constraints.

 The Colab implementation provides a guided graphical setup for choosing flexible regions and preparing Carbonara runs.